 Occasionally, seemingly small innovations pack tremendous impact.
 Certainly, that's proven true with Apple's Siri personal digital assistant.
-The voice-activated concierge so significantly reshapes the way people interact with devices that Alphabet technical adviser Eric Schmidt has stated the feature poses a threat to Google's underlying search business.
+The voice-activated concierge so significantly reshapes the way people interact with devices that former Alphabet technical advisor, Eric Schmidt, has stated the feature poses a threat to Google's underlying search business.

-Regardless of rhetoric, Siri has its fans, with Apple revealing the the digital assistant fulfills more than 1 billion requests per week.
+Regardless of rhetoric, Siri has its fans, with Apple revealing thatthe digital assistant fulfills more than 25 billion requests each month, according to Yael Garten, Apple's director of Siri data science and engineering.
 Apple's HomePod high-fidelity speaker extended the technology's reach into its customers' everyday interactions, and new watchOS advancements further expand the virtual assistant's reach and usefulness.

-Apple announced at its 2018 Worldwide Developers Conference (WWDC) that Siri is being updated to include predictive guidance and recommendations.
-Machine learning advancements, Siri's voice recognition capability, and the ability to learn from users' behaviors and routines meld together to make it all possible. macOS, iOS, and watchOS updates usher in a new era in which Siri Shortcuts and improved watchOS integration make it even easier for users to create custom Siri reminders and receive predictive notifications and customized recommendations without having to expend much, if any, additional effort.
+Apple announced at its 2018 Worldwide Developers Conference (WWDC) that Siri would be updated to include predictive guidance and recommendations.
+Machine learning advancements, Siri's voice recognition capability and the ability to learn from users' behaviors and routines meld together to make it all possible. macOS, iOS and watchOS updates ushered in a new era in which Siri Shortcuts and improved watchOS integration made it even easier for users to create custom Siri reminders and receive predictive notifications and customized recommendations without having to expend much, if any, additional effort.

-Whether you want to shorten the time required to answer a question, schedule a ride, check a flight's status, take an alternative route home due to traffic congestion, send a note letting others know you're running behind, or send a text message or obtain navigation information without having to type, Siri offers intelligent assistance that adapts to the individual user's nuances over time.
-Available in all of Apple's operating systems--iOS, macOS, watchOS, and tvOS--users can customize the digital concierge to possess different voices and change the way its services are activated.
+Whether you want to shorten the time required to answer a question, schedule a ride, check a flight's status, take an alternative route home due to traffic congestion, send a note letting others know you're running behind, send a text message or obtain navigation information without having to type, Siri offers intelligent assistance that adapts to the individual user's nuances over time.
+Available in all of Apple's operating systems—iOS, macOS, watchOS and tvOS—users can customize the digital concierge to possess different voices and change the way its services are activated.

 We'll update this cheat sheet when new information is available about Siri.
 This article is also available as a download, Cheat sheet: Apple's Siri (free PDF).